prudhvir3ddy/AvdManager-MacOS/README.md

 ## Contributing

+1. Raise an issue
-1. Fork the repository
+2. Fork the repository
-2. Create a feature branch
+3. Create a feature branch
-3. Make your changes
+4. Make your changes
-4. Test thoroughly
+5. Test thoroughly
-5. Submit a pull request
+6. Submit a pull request

-## License

-[Your License Here]

 ## Credits